moonrafa/moonrafa/README.md

 - :abacus: I have Experience with Python, MySQL, PostgreSQL, MongoDB, JavaScript, Next.js and more.
 Click <a href="https://portfolio-moonrafa.vercel.app/" target="_blank"> here </a> to check out my portfolio
 -  :pushpin: I'm graduating in Information Technology at the Federal University of Mato Grosso do Sul (UFMS);
 - :computer: I love solving logical problems
-- :heavy_heart_exclamation:	I also love good playlists, astronomy and cozy games
+- :heavy_heart_exclamation:	I also love good playlists, movies and cozy games

   <center>
   <table>